-It’s the time of year when every parent enjoys watching their little darlings perform in the school nativity play.
-It used to be that the show was documented by hundreds of proud parents snapping away on their cameras, but more recently school politics and privacy issues have come into play, with some schools ruling that it is unacceptable to take pictures or videos of the show.
+It’s the time of year that every parent relishes – watching their ‘little darlings’ perform in the school nativity play.
+The show is often dominated by proud parents snapping eagerly away trying to capture the perfect picture.
+However, more recently school privacy policies have come into play, with some schools ruling that it is unacceptable to take pictures or videos of the show.

 My child’s school has a photography policy which states that there is a blanket ban on taking photos at the nativity play.
 Is this legal?